shadi1717/oracle-cloud-data-platform-workshop/Lab9/LabGuide9.md

 7. Now you have successfully created a Datascience platform project and notebook session, which is integrated with your VCN and Compute instance for all the networking and computation needs of your data science work.

-## Part 2.
-Use OCI Datascience to Run Notebooks
+## Part 1.
+Use OCI Datascience to Run Data Science Notebooks

 ### **STEP 1**: Navigate to the OCI Datascience Notebook Session Interface